 - 124 points of academic credit,

 - an overall GPA of 2.0 or higher,

 - all the Core Curriculum courses and requirements, and

-- one major or concentration
+- one major or concentration.

-POINTS AND CREDIT
+POINTS OF CREDIT

 Every student must complete 124 points of academic credit.
-The last two terms must be taken while enrolled in the College for study on this campus or on one of the Columbia-sponsored international programs (http://bulletin.columbia.edu/columbia-college/study-abroad/#sponsoredprogramstext).
+The last two semesters must be taken while enrolled in the College for study on this campus or on one of the Columbia-sponsored international programs.

 Courses may not be repeated for credit.
-If a student takes a course for a second time for some reason, both attempts will be reflected on the student's transcript, but only the grade received for the first attempt will be awarded credit (unless the grade for the first attempt was an F) and be factored into the student's overall GPA.
+If a student takes a course for a second time for some reason, both attempts will be reflected on the student's transcript, but only the grade received for the first attempt will be awarded credit (unless the grade for the first attempt was an F), and be factored into the student's overall GPA as measured by their degree audit.
 Credit cannot be earned for courses taken in subjects and at the same level for which Advanced Standing credit (AP, IB, GCE, etc.) has been granted.
-For more information, see Academic Regulations-Placement and Advanced Standing (http://bulletin.columbia.edu/columbia-college/regulations/#placementadvancedstandingtext).
+For more information, see Academic Regulations-Placement and Advanced Standing.

-Students also cannot receive credit for courses taken previously, at Columbia or elsewhere, in which the content has been substantially duplicated.
+Students also cannot receive credit for courses taken previously, at Columbia or elsewhere, in which the content has been substantially duplicated by more recent courses taken at Columbia.
 For example, credit cannot be earned for two first-term calculus courses, even if one is more theoretical in approach than the other; similarly, credit cannot be earned for two comparable terms of a science or foreign language even if one has a Barnard course number and the other a Columbia course number.
 In some courses, only partial credit may be counted toward the degree.

-Courses not listed in this Bulletin must be approved by the appropriate person or committee in the Berick Center for Student Advising (https://www.cc-seas.columbia.edu/csa/), since such courses might not bear College credit (e.g., MATH UN1003 College Algebra and Analytic Geometry).
-Students who have questions about whether degree credit may be earned in a course should consult with their advising dean in the Berick Center for Student Advising (https://www.cc-seas.columbia.edu/csa/).
+Courses not listed in this Bulletin as eligible for credit for Columbia College students must be approved by the appropriate person or committee in the Berick Center for Student Advising, since such courses might not bear College credit (e.g., MATH UN1003 College Algebra and Analytic Geometry).
+Students who have questions about whether degree credit may be earned in a course should consult with their advising deans in the Berick Center for Student Advising.